spellshift/realm/docs/_docs/user-guide/golem.md

 _If you have no files associated with your tome you can ommit the `files` dir_

-- main.eldritch - Defines our actual eldritch functionality and what will be executed on the agent.
+- main.eldritch - Defines our actual Eldritch functionality and what will be executed on the agent.
 - metadata.yaml - Defines information that tavern will use to prepare your tome including prompting users for input.

 ### Tome Metadata